BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 <img src="../Images/Electrum/31_broadcast.PNG" alt="" width="250"/>

-### 28. Open Electrum and you will see the transaction in your history and of course also in FN2 🤯
+### 28. Open Electrum and you will see the transaction in your history and of course also in Gordian Wallet 🤯

 ![](../Images/Electrum/32_seetxinelectrum.png)